ZanSara/zansara.github.io/content/posts/2025-09-15-playing-guess-who-with-an-llm.md

 ![](/posts/2025-09-15-playing-guess-who-with-an-llm/claude-sonnet-4-example.png)

 At this point it started to become unbelievable.
 Did I fail to explain the game?
 Is something wrong with the prompts?
-It couldn't be, because some other models (such as the almightly GPT-4o) do what I expect instead:
+It couldn't be, because some other models (such as the almighty GPT-4o) do what I expect instead:

 ![](/posts/2025-09-15-playing-guess-who-with-an-llm/gpt-4o-example.png)